kryptokrona/kryptokrona-pool/README.md

 "payments": {
     "enabled": true,
+    "interval": 600, //how often to run in seconds "mixin": 1, // The mixin count refers to the number of other signatures (aside from yours) in the ring signature that authorizes the transaction
-    "interval": 600, //how often to run in seconds "maxAddresses": 50, //split up payments if sending to more than this many addresses "transferFee": 100, //fee to pay for each transaction "minPayment": 1000000, //miner balance required before sending payment
+    "maxAddresses": 50, //split up payments if sending to more than this many addresses "transferFee": 100, //fee to pay for each transaction "minPayment": 1000000, //miner balance required before sending payment